politics; business; science, space & technology

 Ian Taylor was a Member of Parliament for 23 years (1987-2010) until deciding to stand down at the 2010 General Election to resume a business career.

 During his first two terms he was appointed Parliamentary Private Secretary (PPS) at the Foreign Office, Department of Health and Cabinet Office.
-He then served as Minister for Science, Space and Technology from 1994 to 1997 in the Major Ministry.
+He then served as Minister for Science, Space and Technology from 1994 to 1997 in the Major Government.
 He became Shadow Minister for Northern Ireland in 1997, tracking the peace process during that year.

 He chaired the European Movement 2000-05 and the Conservative Europe Group 2007-11 and in 1985-88.
 Ian was chairman of the Conservative Foreign & Commonwealth Council in the early 1990s.
 He also chaired the Cuba Initiative 2006-2011.

 Science, Technology & Space

 In 2008, Ian gained the Sir Arthur C. Clarke Award for Individual Achievement in Promoting Space and Science.
 This recognised his work in and beyond Parliament not only as Minister for Science, Space and Technology but in subsequent involvement in committee work, conferences and debates.

 From 2007-10 Ian chaired the Parliamentary and Scientific Committee, the oldest all Party committee which includes the Parliamentary Engineering Group.
 He was co-chair of the Parliamentary Space Committee and in 2009 he chaired the European Inter-Parliamentary Space Conference.
 He was also an officer of several other all-party Parliamentary committees, including the Office of Science & Technology, the Information Society Alliance (EURIM), PITCOM (Information Technology Committee).
 He was Chairman of the Conservative Policy Task Force on Science, Technology, Engineering and Mathematics 2005-2009.